-5.1.6 What monies have been set aside for future renovations beyond 2015, for example future Council Chambers?
+6.1.6 What monies have been set aside for future renovations beyond 2016, for example future Council Chambers?

-Future Council Chamber plans have been discontinued with the decision to lease the vacant eighth-floor space to new tenants.
-Please see 5.1.7.
+Future Council Chamber plans have been discontinued with the decision to lease the vacant eighth-floor space to new tenants once the renovation work is complete.

-5.1.7 Do we still have vacant floor space?
+6.1.7 Do we still have vacant floor space?
 If so, what are the plans?
 Will some portion be occupied by PEO staff/volunteers and what portion will be dedicated to future tenants?